travis-ci/travis.rb/README.md

 Travis::Repository.find(891)                      # find by id
 Travis::Repository.find_all(owner_name: 'rails')  # all repos in the rails organization Travis::Repository.current                        # repos that see some action right now

+# all repos with the same owner as the repo with id 891
+Travis::Repository.find(891).owner.repositories
 ```

 Once you have a repository, you can for instance encrypt some strings with its private key: